 Listed in Lonely Planet’s Best in Travel 2017, North Wales is the adventure capital of Wales and perhaps Europe.
-Unique world class attractions such as Surf Snowdonia, Zip World and Bounce Below which offer amazing adventures and experiences, plus meeting spaces for corporate groups, thanks to an innovative reinvention of former industrial landscapes that has really put North Wales on the map.
+Unique world class attractions such as Adventure Parc Snowdonia, Zip World and Bounce Below which offer amazing adventures and experiences, plus meeting spaces for corporate groups, thanks to an innovative reinvention of former industrial landscapes that has really put North Wales on the map.
 Alongside sites with UNESCO World Heritage Status including the castles in Conwy, Beaumaris, Harlech and Caernarfon, plus the engineering marvel of the Pontcysyllte Aqueduct, the region offers a vast range of accommodation choices.
 Options include Portmeirion - home of the televised drama, The Prisoner, five-star country house hotels, and the UK’s only residential library: Gladstone Library.
 With two Michelin starred restaurants thrown into the mix: Sosban & The Old Butcher's on Anglesey, and Tyddyn Llan in Denbighshire, and with all of it set against the spectacular backdrop of the Snowdonia mountains, North Wales offers a winning combination for business events.

 North Wales is more accessible than you might think.
 Accessible by sea, air, train, coach and car; approximately 2.5 hours by train from the UK cities and airports of London, Manchester, Birmingham and Liverpool.
 Less than 2 hours by car from Liverpool, Manchester and Birmingham.
 There are regular ferry crossings linking North Wales and Dublin.
 With daily flights Monday to Friday which link Cardiff in South Wales to Anglesey in North Wales.